WE’RE THE LAW FIRM THAT GETS THE JOB DONE.

 The material in this article, provided by San Diego Biz Law, APC, is designed to provide informative and current information as of the date of the post.
 It should not be considered, nor is it intended to constitute, legal advice or promise similar outcomes.

-- A first 30-minute unpaid meal period beginning within five (5) hours from the start of the work shift.
+The relevant California Wage Orders mandate that employers must provide: A first 30-minute unpaid meal period beginning within five (5) hours from the start of